ugouhar/w3HowTo/notes.md

 - Add `translate` to change the position of element while rotating such that it looks like it is rotated from the end.
 - To toggle class name use `elem.classList.toggle('class_name')` syntax

+# ACCORDIAN

+- To hide content when height is set to 0, use `overflow:hidden`
+- To animate height, such that content take as much height as required when expaned, `height:auto` **won't work.**
+- To do so animate `max-height`, set `max-height` a large number and it will take maximum only that height and automatically resizes to the height if contents are less.